Kategoria Superiore

-Kategoria Superiore, also known as Abissnet Superiore for sponsorship reasons with internet service provider, Abissnet, is a professional league for men's association football clubs in Albania.
-At the top of the Albanian football league system, it is the country's premier football competition.
+Kategoria Superiore, also known as Abissnet Superiore for sponsorship reasons, is a top professional league for men's association football clubs in the Albanian football league system.
 It is contested by 10 clubs, and operates on a system of promotion and relegation with the Kategoria e Parë.
-Seasons run from August to May, with teams playing 36 matches each (playing each team in the league four times, twice at home and twice away).
+Seasons run from August to May, with teams playing 36 matches (playing each team twice at home and twice away).

 The competition was founded in 1930 as the Albanian National Championship during the reign of King Zog, shortly after the creation of the Albanian Football Association.
-Since 1930, 45 clubs have competed in recognised competitions, while only ten clubs have won the title: Tirana (26), Dinamo Tirana (18), Partizani (17), Vllaznia (9), Skënderbeu (8), Elbasani (2), Teuta (2), Egnatia (2), Flamurtari (1) and Kukësi (1).
-The current champions are Egnatia, who won their 2nd title in 2024–25.
+Since 1930, 45 clubs have competed in recognised competitions, while only ten clubs have won the title: Tirana (29), Dinamo Tirana (18), Partizani (17), Vllaznia (9), Skënderbeu (8), Egnatia (3), Elbasani (2), Teuta (2), Flamurtari (1) and Kukësi (1).
+The current champions are Egnatia, who won their 3rd title in 2025–26.

 History

 Early years

 Football was first introduced to Albania by an English-Maltese priest named Gut Ruter, who visited the Saverian college in Shkodër in 1908.
 The first football club in Albania was Indipendenca, founded in Shkodër in 1912 by Palokë Nika.
 The first 90-minute game with two 45-minute halves was played in October 1913 between Indipendenca Shkodër and the occupying Austro-Hungarian Imperial Navy.
 The game is considered to be the first international game to be played in Albania, and it ended in a 2–1 loss for Indipendenca, with the captain and founder of the club Palokë Nika scoring the only goal for the Albanians.